vannguyengd/gooddata-ui/docs/10_vis__dashboard_view.md

 > **NOTE:** All the customizations described in this section are applied only to the DashboardView component itself.
 They will **not** affect scheduled emails, PDF exports, or emails coming from KPI alerts.

 To customize the way how individual dashboard widgets are rendered, provide a [render prop](https://reactjs.org/docs/render-props.html) to the `widgetRenderer` prop.
 It should return a piece of JSX representing the widget.
-This JSX will be called with an object containing the following properties:
+This render prop will be called with an object containing the following properties:

 | Name             | Type                             | Description                                                                                                                |
 | :--------------- | :------------------------------- | :------------------------------------------------------------------------------------------------------------------------- |